XRamosCyberSec/CyberSecurity-Portfolio/README.md

 # CyberSecurity-Portfolio

-Current professional aspiring to one day work on a Purple Team
+Current IT professional aspiring to one day work on a Purple Team

 ## Current Goals
 - Explorting Hunting Labs